Pante/j2cl/benchmarking/README.md

 For running benchmarks for Web platforms, you would need to install v8 via [jsvu](https://github.com/GoogleChromeLabs/jsvu) on your local machine.

+The bench command has been modified to accept JVM, V8 & SpiderMonkey flags.
+You can pass these flags using the `--jvm-flags`, `--v8-flags`, and `--sm-flags`.

 ## Debugging/Profiling a benchmark